May 21, 2025

 But hold onto this truth: it’s also one of the most valuable investments you can make.

 The average four-year cost of medical school in the U.S. ranges from $200,000 to $300,000, but that’s just a ballpark.
-The actual number can swing way higher or lower depending on the school you attend — and where you call home.
+The real number depends heavily on where you apply, where you live, and what kind of school you choose.
+And the spread is massive.

-If you go to a public school in your state, you might get through all four years for under $150,000 in tuition.
-But if you apply out-of-state or end up at a private school, that number can jump to $350,000 or more — and that’s before rent, groceries, or gas to your clinical site.
+If you go to a public school in your home state, you might get through all four years for under $150,000 in tuition.
+But go out-of-state, even to another public school, and you could pay double.
+End up at a private med school?
+You’re looking at $350,000 or more, just in tuition.
+And that’s before rent, groceries, test prep, or gas to your clinical rotation.

 If you need to retake prereqs, expect to spend $500–$1,500 per course, depending on where you enroll.
 Formal post-bac programs can cost $15K–$40K for the full curriculum.